 A sad sight, low-quality cannabis is seen in many shades of degradation.
 From dirt brown to an immature lime green flower, nature provides several visual clues when you're looking at a good plant gone bad.

-When flower is of a lower quality, it will often be dry or brittle to the touch.
+3. Feel: When flower is of a lower quality, it will often be dry or brittle to the touch.
 Dry bud will feel light and airy with no weight behind it, unlike dense, sticky flower.
-Additionally, subpar flower will easily crumble when handled, or might even be falling apart.
+Additionally, bad weed will easily crumble when handled, or might even be falling apart.
 Loose, undone flower is called “shake” and should be avoided.

 Overly “wet” buds have stems that don't snap and tend to stay put when squeezed.
 The extra moisture content makes for the perfect breeding ground for mold and mildew.
 Wet nugs that tear apart rather than break apart are a sign that a cultivator didn't properly dry and cure their cannabis.

-The search for a high-quality flower doesn't have to be a tricky one.
-With a discerning eye, even novice cannabis smokers will be able to easily separate the great buds from the bad.
+The search for high-quality flower doesn't have to be complicated.
+With a discerning eye (and nose), even novice cannabis smokers will be able to easily separate the high-quality buds from the bad.

-But at the end of the day, it's all about what you like.
-What you prefer might be different than what the local budtender, delivery driver, or your friend likes.
+But at the end of the day, it's all about what you like when you smoke weed.
+What you prefer might be different from what the local budtender, delivery driver, or your friend likes.
 There are hundreds of strains grown by thousands of cultivators.
-The goal is to find the right one for you.
+The goal is to find the right strain for you.
 It's simply about finding the right product that works with your personal chemistry by a brand or cultivator that you like and can thus enjoy over and over again.

-So get out there, look for the four main indicators — smell, look, feel, and flower structure — to find a strain that best suits your personal taste.
+So get out there, look for the four main indicators to understand what you're getting — smell, look, feel, and flower structure.
+Then you'll find a quality weed strain that best suits your personal taste.